arvados/sample-tracker/README.md

-# Sample tracking plugin for Arvados Workbench 2
+# Clinical sample tracking plugin for Arvados Workbench 2

+This is an example Arvados Workbench 2 plugin that adds a user interface implementing a clinical sample tracking workflow.

 ## Installing